 How Your Foot and Ankle Works

-Bones are connected to other bones by ligaments which help provide stability.
-There are many ligaments that go between each of the bones in the foot.
-Each of these can be injured and cause pain and instability of the foot.
-The ankle has three main ligaments on the outside of the ankle and one broad band of ligaments on the inside of the ankle, all of which connect the two leg bones to the foot.
-There is also a ligament in the ankle, which connects the shinbone (tibia) to the outside lower leg bone (fibula).
-When this ligament is injured, it is referred to as a high ankle sprain.
+Three main ligaments on the outside of the ankle and one broad band of ligaments on the inside of the ankle connect the two leg bones to the foot.
+A ligament in the ankle connects the shinbone (tibia) to the outside lower leg bone (fibula).
+When this ligament is injured, it’s called a high ankle sprain.

 Evaluating Foot and Ankle Pain

-Evaluation for foot and ankle pain starts with you giving us a history of your problem: when and how it started, how it currently feels, and which treatments you have tried so far.
-We also ask you about other medical conditions that may contribute to your pain.
-We do a physical exam to test the structures of your foot and ankle.
-Then we check your foot or ankle’s range of motion, strength and do special tests that can uncover specific problems.
+We evaluate foot and ankle pain by having you tell us when and how it started, how it feels, and treatments you’ve tried.
+We ask about medical conditions that may contribute to your pain and do a physical exam of your foot and ankle structures.
+Then we check your foot or ankle’s range of motion and strength, and do tests to uncover specific problems.

-Whatever the cause of your foot and ankle pain, we are dedicated to helping you find the best treatment.
+Whatever’s causing your foot and ankle pain, we’re dedicated to helping you find the best treatment.
 Request an appointment today.

 Causes of Foot Pain

 - Less common causes – infection, tumors, or nerve problems